 \paragraph{Related works} It is well-known that the scalar functions $(x,y) \mapsto x^{1-t} y^t$ admit second-order cone representations when $t$ is a rational number \cite[Chapter 3]{ben2001lectures}.
 The SDP representation of the matrix geometric mean can be seen as a matrix generalization of such results.
 The authors of \cite{helton2015free} give a free semidefinite representations of the matrix power functions $X\mapsto X^t$ for rational $t \in [-1,2]$, however it seems that they were not aware of the paper by Sagnol \cite{sagnol2013semidefinite} since such a representation already appears in this work.
-Furthermore the construction in \cite{sagnol2013semidefinite} is in some cases smaller than \cite{helton2015free}: for general rational $t=p/q \in [0,1]$ the construction in \cite{sagnol2013semidefinite} has size $O(\log_2(q))$ whereas in some cases the construction in \cite{helton2015free} may require $\Omega(q)$ LMIs.
+Furthermore the construction in \cite{sagnol2013semidefinite} is in some cases smaller than \cite{helton2015free}: for general rational $t=p/q \in [0,1]$ the construction in \cite{sagnol2013semidefinite} has size $O(\log_2(q))$ whereas in some cases the construction in \cite{helton2015free} requires a number of LMIs that grows linearly with $q$.
 The authors of \cite{helton2015free} also mentioned that certain multivariate versions of the matrix power function fail to have semidefinite representations.
 Working in the setting of geometric means, and then tensor products, seems to give one natural extension to the multivariate case (see Remark \ref{rem:extension_lieb}).